tugrulhkarabulut/blog/content/posts/tree-based-methods-3.md

 ### Regularization

-Usually, we don't want our learning algorithm to \"overlearn\" our training set.
+Usually, we don't want our learning algorithm to "overlearn" our training set.
 Instead, we want them to generalize and have high performance on unseen data as well as training data.
 If a learning algorithm performs almost perfect on training data but perform poorly on